Adventure Game Interpreter: Technical design

 The technical complexity of King's Quest made it a burden to write in assembly language, so the programmers created a game engine to simplify development.
 The engine comprised a bespoke programming language called the Game Adaptation Language, a compiler, and a bytecode interpreter (the Adventure Game Interpreter).
 The Game Adaptation Language was a high-level programming language that resembled C. This was compiled into bytecode, which was executed by the interpreter.

-Like Sierra's earlier adventure titles, such as Wizard and the Princess (1980), AGI games used vector graphics.
+Like Sierra's early titles in the Hi-Res Adventures series, AGI games used vector graphics.
 The PCjr accepted floppy disks with a capacity of 360 kilobytes, and raster graphics would have consumed an excessive amount of disk space.
 Instead, King's Quest drew polygons on the screen, and then colored them.
 Beginning with AGI version 2, the game engine drew graphics in an off-screen data buffer, then blitted them into video memory.
 This approach was not just to economize use of system resources; it also prevented the game from revealing hidden objects while it drew the screen.

 AGI was principally developed for 16-bit computer architectures, which were the state of the art in home computers at the time.
 These included the IBM PC compatible, the Atari ST, Commodore's Amiga series, and Apple's Macintosh computers.
 In addition, Sierra ported AGI to three 8-bit computer models: the TRS-80 Color Computer, the Apple IIe, and the Apple IIc.

+List of AGI games

+From 1984 through 1989, Sierra published 14 games developed for the Adventure Game Interpreter: